Vernessa Mitchell: Early life

-through word and song.
-She has had opportunity to minister on national platforms with renowned leaders in the clergy world.

 Career

 Mitchell began her career at the young age of 15, after being discovered by Berry Gordy of Motown Records.
 She and three other young ladies became a teen girl group called High Inergy and were signed by the label during the late 1970s.
 Their first album went gold and produced the hit single "You Can’t Turn Me Off (In The Middle of Turning Me On)".

 The group was featured on American Bandstand, Soul Train and television shows hosted by Merv Griffin, Dinah Shore, and Mike Douglas.
 Billed as the next-generation Supremes, they worked with noted artists, such as Stevie Wonder, Smokey Robinson, and Michael Jackson.

-Mitchell's solo debut album, Higher Ground, was released in 1985 and quickly established her as a singer's singer.
+Mitchell's solo debut album, “This Is My Story”, was released in 1985.
 The title cut on the project garnered Grammy and Dove Award nominations.